Felipe8581/GamingTweaks/README.md

 ##   Services

 You should learn what services to disable, use regedit/serviwin, remove the necessary dependencys<br/>
-DONT disable what doesnt have cpu cycles, install processexplorer or processhacker and you will see there is no point on disabling many services<br/>
+Dont disable what doesnt have cpu cycles, install processexplorer or processhacker and you will see there is no point<br/>
-If you are on decent windows like Revision isos, you really dont need that extra 1%, having fewer threads/processes is not big gains.
+If you are on decent windows like Revision isos, you really dont need that extra disabling...

 ##   BIOS